{{ scase.products[0].product.details.product }} for {{scase.products[0].product.options.recipient_name}}

 At Get Wines Direct, we stock a broad selection of red wines—from everyday favourites to premium drops worth cellaring.
 Whether you’re after something smooth and easy or rich and bold, we’ve got you covered with handpicked options from Australia and beyond.

-Explore our collection today and discover the depth and diversity of red wine—one glass at a time.
+Explore our collection of red wine today and discover the depth and diversity one glass at a time.

 From the zesty zip of Sauvignon Blanc to the rich layers of Chardonnay, white wine is loved for its freshness, versatility and endless variety.
 Whether you prefer something crisp and dry or fruity and lush, there's a grape variety and style to suit every palate.